MrKhantee/filelistview/README.md

 Contributing:
     I will eagerly welcome all contributions.
 However, it is important to note that this project uses a little bit of scala code.
 This means that you will need to have the Scala compiler installed and linked to this project.* That said, you do not need to know any Scala to make contributions to this project -- you can call its method's just like you would any Java method.

+Important note on compiling:
+    Due to the presence of the Scala libraries,  please make sure that proguard is enabled to stop the compilation of unneeded files and stop the bloating of the .jar

 Current Todo List:
     More Documentation (both in this file and around each method)